herhor67/libkeepass-directory-helper/README.md

 # libkeepass-directory-helper
 This project is a simple header-only helper to [kindahl/libkeepass](https://github.com/kindahl/libkeepass).

-Its purpose is to make file reading even simpler, and to implement traversing of group/entry trees by name/title.
+Its purpose is to make file reading even simpler, and to implement traversal of group/entry trees by name/title.

 Any other ideas or changes, please issue.